YufeiZhan/MarvelsAmazon/README.txt

 4. Modified the backend api and frontend template for Index to connect the homepage with the database
 5. Helped debuged the backend and frontend for Product and Seller

+Longtian Ye (ly186):
+1. Completed the Seller counterpart including backend API endpoints, model and frontend elements
+2. Created fake data according to our database design schema
+3. Modified the backend User model to fix the login page issues and adapt to our database design.

 LINK to GITLAB REPO: https://gitlab.oit.duke.edu/youngnbroke/mini-amazon